TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

 # Let's get started

-Participants will receive the following hardware:
+Participants will receive the following hardware when they join the program:

 1. TELUS Cat-M1 cellular shield
 2. Raspberry Pi and accessories